-To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial portion of our resources going forward will be focused on seeking marketing approval for and planning for potential commercialization of our lead product candidate, our Gvoke HypoPen, in the United States.
-Our business and future success are substantially dependent on our ability to successfully and timely obtain regulatory approval for and commercialize our Gvoke HypoPen.
+To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial portion of our resources going forward will be focused on seeking marketing approval for and planning for potential commercialization of our lead product candidate, Gvoke, in the United States.
+Our business and future success are substantially dependent on our ability to successfully and timely obtain regulatory approval for and commercialize Gvoke.
 Our other product candidates are in earlier stages of development and subject to the risks of failure inherent in developing drug products.
-Accordingly, our ability to generate product revenues in the immediate term will depend on our ability to successfully obtain marketing approval for and commercialize our Gvoke HypoPen.
+Accordingly, our ability to generate product revenues in the immediate term will depend on our ability to successfully obtain marketing approval for and commercialize Gvoke.
 Any delay or setback in the regulatory approval or commercialization of any of our product candidates will adversely affect our business.